Disabled duck to get a 3D-printed prosthetic leg, thanks to a Kamloops man

 So he took a trip out to Sicamous to check out Dudley’s situation and the little duckling won him over.
 “It’s easy to dismiss it because it’s just a duck,” said Loring.
 “But it blew me away, watching this little duckling, he’s in pain but he’s still trying to get around.”

-For the past two weeks, Loring has been designing Dudley’s new leg and a 3D printing company back east, Proto3000, has offered to print the leg for free.
+For the past two weeks, Loring has been designing Dudley’s new leg and a 3D printing company back east, Proto3000, and their western partner Sandback Technical Design, offered to print the leg for free.

 “This is the reason to get into engineering,” said Loring, “to do little projects like this.”